CyberFlaw/quik-auth/README.md

 The package is still in its early stage and I'm a new developer with little experience.
 I'll do my best to polish out this package in the upcoming weeks.
 I'll be adding more features too.
 I've got many plans and less experience to execute hopefully it will end up all fine.
 <br>
 <br>
 The repository is kinda a mess right now.
 It's not in a place to ask for contributors.
 I'll be fixing it soon, more details on that later.
-Meanwhile start an Issue if you spot some bugs of errors in my code.
+Meanwhile start an Issue if you spot some bugs in my code.
 <br>
 <br>
 ❤ Thanks For Your Support ❤